Uditkishore/E-commerce/README.md

 # E-commerce Website.
+## A complete MERN project built from scratch.

-## This front-end project is designed as a FOOD DELIVERY app.
+## This project is designed as a FOOD DELIVERY app.

 ## Features :-